 - It supports people to understand the change and their role in making it happen.

-Change is complex and invariably has an element of uncertainty; therefore traditional communication mechanisms won’t be enough.
+When managing teams through change it is important to recognise that change is complex and has an element of uncertainty; therefore traditional communication mechanisms won’t be enough.

 Often change is communicated through mechanisms like townhalls, meetings, presentations to whole departments and video broadcasts etc. These rely on leaders to deliver information from a position of knowledge and authority, which can create the impression that change is being ‘done to us’.
 Instead, look to have conversations – a two-way dialogue allows people to: